alecejones/alecejones.github.io/readme.md

 *What if I'd like to submit a bug or code change?*

 The codebase for S&R is public and pull requests are welcome.
-The client application is written with React and the server with Django.
+The game server is written in Typescript with React, mobx and bootstrap.

 [Github Repository](https://github.com/Longwelwind/swords-and-ravens)